Syriac Catholic Church: Split with the Syriac Orthodox Church

 A Jesuit and Capuchin missionaries evangelizing in Aleppo caused some local Syriac Orthodox faithful to form a pro-catholic movement within the Syriac Orthodox Church.
 In 1667, Andrew Akijan, a supporter of union with the Catholic Church, was elected as patriarch of the Syriac Orthodox Church.
 This provoked a split in the community, and after Akijan's death in 1677, two opposing patriarchs were elected, with the pro-Catholic one being the uncle of Andrew Akijan.
 However, when the Catholic patriarch died in 1702, the Ottoman government supported the Syriac Orthodoxy's agitation against the Syriac Catholics, and throughout the 18th century the Syriac Catholics underwent suffering and much persecution.
 Due to this, there were long periods when no Syriac Catholic bishops were functioning, so a patriarch could not be elected, and the community was forced to go entirely underground.
 However, in 1782, the Syriac Orthodox Holy Synod elected Metropolitan Michael Jarweh of Aleppo as patriarch.
 Shortly after he was enthroned, he declared himself Catholic and in unity with the pope of Rome.
 After this declaration, Jarweh took refuge in Lebanon and built the still-extant monastery of Our Lady at Sharfeh, and by that act became the patriarch of the Syriac Catholic Church.
-Since Jarweh, there has been an unbroken succession of Syriac Catholic patriarchs, which is known as the Ignatius Line.
+Since Jarweh, there has been an unbroken succession of Syriac Catholic patriarchs, which is known as the Ignatius line.

 After the split up until modern times

 In 1829 the Ottoman government granted legal recognition to the Armenian Catholic Church, and in 1845 the Syriac Catholic Church was also granted its own civil emancipation.
 Meanwhile, the residence of the patriarch was shifted to Aleppo in 1831.
 However, after the Massacre of Aleppo in 1850, the patriarchal see was shifted to Mardin in 1854.

 After becoming officially recognized by the Ottoman government in 1845, the Syriac Catholic Church expanded rapidly.
 However, the expansion was ended by the persecutions and massacres that took place during the Sayfo of World War I. After that, the Syriac Catholic patriarchal see was moved to Beirut away from Mardin, to which many Ottoman Christians had fled the genocide.
 In addition to its see in Beirut, the patriarchal seminary and printing house are located at Sharfeh Monastery in Sharfeh, Lebanon.

+The church established a presence in Australia in August 1985, when Monsignor Michael Berbari, a priest who arrived from Egypt and later held the rank of chorbishop, celebrated the first Mass in the Syriac Catholic rite in Australia, in Sydney.
+Berbari, who served as Patriarchal Vicar of Australia and New Zealand, established the community's first church, Our Lady of Mercy in Concord, opened in 1994.
+The Sydney parish grew substantially with the arrival of Iraqi refugees following the rise of ISIS, and in 2024 the foundation stone was laid for a new church at Kemps Creek in the presence of Patriarch Ignatius Joseph III Yonan.